GoogleCloudPlatform/jetty-runtime/README.md

 COPY your-application.war $JETTY_BASE/webapps/root.war
 ```
 You can then build the docker container using `docker build` or [Google Cloud Container Builder](https://cloud.google.com/container-builder/docs/).
 By default, the CMD is set to start the Jetty server.
-You can change this by specifying your own CMD or ENTRYPOINT.
+You can change this by specifying your own `CMD` or `ENTRYPOINT`.

 ## Entry Point Features
 The [/docker-entrypoint.bash](https://github.com/GoogleCloudPlatform/openjdk-runtime/blob/master/openjdk8/src/main/docker/docker-entrypoint.bash)